 Sometimes, however, parents are able to detect the presences of certain abnormalities in the development of their child.
 Although parents aren’t always able to tell exactly what makes their child different from other children of the same age, it is very important when they discover such behavioral particularities.

 At the opposite pole, some parents fail to notice any abnormalities in their children’s behavior, thinking that they might just develop slower than others.
+It is important to say here: it is not the parent’s fault.
+Do NOT fall into that guilt trap of special needs parenting.
+I say this with love and experience.
+It is NOT your fault.

-An interesting form of autism is regressive autism.
+One interesting form of autism is regressive autism.

 Many children seem to develop normally until they reach certain periods of their early childhood, when the first signs of autism suddenly occur.
 At this point, children experience a deterioration of their social interaction and communication skills.